How to Show Cyber & IT Budget as a Percentage of Revenue To Communicate To Decision-Makers

-Showing IT budget as a percentage of revenue helps show IT and cyber threats and solutions in a business context, and more importantly, in a setting and language of the board level.
+Showing cyber and IT budget as a percentage of revenue helps show IT and cyber threats and solutions in a business context, and more importantly, in a setting and language of the board level.
 This makes it easier to understand the value of IT operations and how they benefit or affect the bottom line.

 When the board understands the role of IT operations in the overall revenue stream, it is more likely you will get your IT budget approved.
 But how can you go about showing the budget like this?